Elin-/ASCIIByte.jl/doc/Reference.md

 Abstract type for creation of 8-bit print-as-Char bitstypes All basic operations defined for Char are defined for ASCIIChar too
 * Conversion and promotion between types
-* Sum and subtraction of Int values
+* Addition and subtraction of Int values
 * Comparisons
 * Bitwise operations
 * libc character class testing functions